Skip to content

 If you need more help setting up and configuring GPG, please read our detailed instructions.

-Notice that .asc files don't need any additional checksum file, nor checksum files don't need .asc signature file.
+Notice that .asc files don't need checksum files, nor do checksum files need .asc signature files.

 As part of your deployment, you are required to submit a pom file.
 This is the Project Object Model file used by Apache Maven to define your project and its build.
 When building with other tools you have to assemble it and ensure it contains the following information.

-Besides the required information we strongly recommend to include the correct dependencies of your project, so that build tools can use that information to resolve transitive dependencies correctly and your users are not required to manually manage the dependencies.
+Besides the required information we strongly recommend you include the correct dependencies of your project.
+Build tools can use that information to resolve transitive dependencies correctly and your users will not be required to manually manage the dependencies.

 Correct Coordinates⚓︎

-The project coordinates, also known as GAV, coordinates determine the location of your project in the repository.
-The values are
+The project coordinates, also known as GAV (group, artifact, version) coordinates, determine the location of your project in the repository.
+The values are:

 • groupId: the top level namespace level for your project starting with the reverse domain name